tauri-apps/tauri-docs/docs/guides/features/command.md

 :::note

 You need to be careful when creating asynchronous functions using Tauri.
-Currently, you cannot include types that are borrowed, such as those with the & symbol, in the constructor of an asynchronous function.
+Currently, you cannot include borrowed arguments in the signature of an asynchronous function.
 Some common examples of types like this are `&str` and `State<'_, Data>`.

 :::